 What Is A Rent Reminder?

-In many cases, landlords consider sending these letters out before rent is actually due to remind tenants of the upcoming payment.
-Friendly rent reminders sent before the due date is a gentle and friendly way to keep things on schedule, but not all tenants will be open to this.
+In many cases, landlords consider sending these letters out before rent is due to remind tenants of the upcoming payment.
+Friendly rent reminders sent before the due date are a gentle and friendly way to keep things on schedule, but not all tenants will be open to this.

-Sometimes, landlords choose to only send out rent reminders when rent is a day or two late and they have not yet heard from the tenant.
-This type of friendly reminder is more serious than the previous, but it is still a gentle way to get rent without beginning the eviction process.
+A rent payment reminder, sent shortly before or just after the due date, can serve as a helpful nudge for tenants to fulfill their payment obligations on time.
+Sometimes, landlords only send out rent reminders when rent is a day or two late and they have yet to hear from the tenant.
+This type of friendly reminder is more serious than the previous one, but it is still a gentle way to get rent without beginning the eviction process.

 When To Send A Friendly Rent Reminder